uberspark/uberspark/docs/nextgen-toolkit/cossdev-guide/create-uobjs.rst

    :language: bash
    :linenos:

-As seen from the aforementioned listing, a |uobj| manifest consists of a manifest header (defined using `uberspark-manifest` JSON node), which identifies the JSON as a |ubersparkmf|.
+As seen from the aforementioned listing, a |uobj| manifest consists of general manifest information (defined using `uberspark.manifest.xxx` JSON nodes), which identifies the JSON as a |ubersparkmf|.
-The manifest header also includes all the relevant manifest node types (`uberspark-uobj` in our case) that are present within the manifest, in addition to specifying the minimum and maximum version of
+The manifest nodes includes the manifest namespace (`uberspark/uobj` in our case), in addition to specifying the minimum and maximum version of
 |uberspark| that is required.
 See
-|reference-manifest-ref|:::ref:`reference-manifest-uberspark-manifesthdr` for further details on the manifest header and
+|reference-manifest-ref|:::ref:`reference-manifest-uberspark-manifesthdr` for further details on the
-definitions.
+manifest node definitions.

-The `uberspark-uobj` manifest node declares a |uobj|.
-At a high level the `uberspark-uobj` node declares the |uobj| namespace, the platform, architecture and CPU requirements as well as sources and publicmethods in addition to other attributes.
+The `uberspark.uobj.xxx` manifest nodes declare a |uobj|.
+At a high level the `uberspark.uobj.xxx` nodes declare the |uobj| namespace, the platform, architecture and CPU requirements as well as sources and publicmethods in addition to other attributes.
 See
-|reference-manifest-ref|:::ref:`reference-manifest-uberspark-uobj` for further details on the ``uberspark-uobj``
+|reference-manifest-ref|:::ref:`reference-manifest-uberspark-uobj` for further details on the ``uberspark.uobj.xxx``
-manifest node and definitions.
+manifest nodes and definitions.

 The |uobj| *namespace* in our example (`uberspark/ubjcoll/generic/hello-mul/main`) has a
 |uobjcoll| prefix (`uberspark/ubjcoll/generic/hello-mul`) followed by the name